History in the Making: Strap Tank Brewing Co.

 SLUG: Could you speak to any personal interactions you’ve had with community members, particularly when you thought you might experience resistance, but were instead able to create positive relationships in the town?

 Dymowski: The community response has been wholeheartedly positive, both from drinkers and non-drinkers.
 Brewpubs are the opposite of a seedy dive-bar, and we all want to bring our families to a clean, family-friendly spot with great beer and atmosphere!

 SLUG: What suggestions do you have for someone beginning their craft brewing exploration?

 Dymowski: Have fun with the multitude of flavors.
 You’ll learn a lot from tasting critically and discussing it with others.
 Plus, beer is made to be enjoyed socially.

 SLUG: What’s your favorite Strap Tank menu item and beer pairing?

 Dymowski: The West Coast blackened chicken burger and anything hoppy.

 On June 1, Strap Tank celebrated its first year of life as an oasis of gustatory artisanship.
 On the horizon, Utah beer lovers can anticipate some new high-point beers, saisons and a special-edition anniversary brew made from locally foraged ingredients.
-New projects, including kitschy mobile-distribution vehicles making summer and fall appearances at Brian Head and the Utah Beer Festival mean that Strap Tank will be sharing the glory of their art across the valley.
+New projects, including kitschy mobile-distribution vehicles making summer and fall appearances at Brian Head and the Utah Beer Festival mean that Strap Tank Brewing Co. will be sharing the glory of their art across the valley.
 It’s a creation that I cannot recommend enough, and one I’ll surely be imbibing again.